NopeGuy/CC-2324/README.md

 Notes

-    The project is currently configured to use the default server IP address (10.0.0.10) and port (9090).
+    The project is currently configured to use the default server IP address (10.0.0.10) or Domain Name (Servidor1.cc23) and port (9090).
 Update these values in the Client class if needed.

 Contributors